Awais-Iftikhar/angular-node-coupons-app/README.md

 # Angular-Node Web APP

-MEAN Stack Web application with Angular on Front-end and Nodejs on backend with route protection , complete validation,Auth guards and user Authentication using JSON Web Token.
+MEAN Stack Web application with Angular on Front-end and Nodejs on backend that allow users to see all the coupons ,create and delete individual coupons from Stripe.
+It includes route protection , complete validation,Auth guards and user Authentication using JSON Web Token.

 # Angularcouponapp